-This software package allows you to efficiently simulate three-dimensional flows on multiblock, structured grids.
+This software package allows you to efficiently simulate three-dimensional (3-D) flows on multi-block, structured grids.
 It consists of a general purpose flow solver for the solution of the Euler or the Navier-Stokes equations on stationary, as well as on moving / deforming grids.
 Further included are tools for pre-processing of the grids, generation of the initial solution and for post-processing.
-The resulting plot files can be visualized by the wide-spread commercial tool Tecplot.
+The resulting plot files can be visualized using either the free tool Paraview or the commercial software Tecplot.

 Description of the numerical methods used and the capabilities of an earlier version of Snas3D can be found in this conference paper.

-Executables of the flow solver and tools, examples of input files and user's manual for GNU/Linux and Windows platforms (all 64-bit, single processor).
+Executables of the flow solver and tools, examples of input files and user's manual for Windows 10-11 platforms (64-bit, single processor) and for GNU/Linux platforms (compiled & tested on Ubuntu 20.04).
 The programs are completely free for non-commercial use and for evaluation purposes.
 Other uses require the purchase of a license, possible options are described further below.
 If you happen to find any problem with the software, please let us know.
-And if you are interested to learn more about the numerical methods built into the flow solver, you might consider buying the CFD book.
+And if you are interested to learn more about the numerical methods built into the flow solver, you might consider buying the widely recognized CFD book.

 Example flow cases (grids, input files):

-For commercial purposes or for more extended uses of the software, we offer the following purchase options:
+For commercial purposes or for more extended applications of the software, we offer the following purchase options:

 Please, feel free to ask us for a quote regarding any of the above options.
 And if the need shall arise, we are also open to special agreements on the use of the flow simulation package.